white-ws/twitter-application-only-auth/README.md

 # Twitter Application-Only Authentication For Python

-A simple implementation of Twitter's Application-Only Authentication in Python, along side with a Twitter API Wrapper for searching newest tweet from an account.
+A simple implementation of Twitter's Application-Only Authentication (OAuth2 with Client Credentials) in Python, along side with a Twitter API Wrapper for searching newest tweet from an account.

 Tested with Python 3.6.0